 If your dog is a rescue, then you may wish to get an approximation of age. this (2) How to Get an Approximation of Age Rescue Dogs should help

 There are more than 400 different breeds of dog in the world this statistic doesn't take into account the numerous mixed breeds that are becoming increasingly popular.

 Dog's age at different rates depending on size, breed and more importantly weight.
 A Great Dane would be classed as senior at 6 or 7 years, where a small breed such as a miniature poodle would have to be almost twice that age to be classed as a senior.
 Weight also plays a major part in the calculation of ages.

 Feed a good quality food.
 The ones that you get in most supermarkets are not my kibble of choice.
-I use Raw Bella and Duke Fish4Dogs for my older dogs and my young ones.
+I use Raw Bella and Duke and Paleo Ridge Fish4Dogs for all my dogs.
 With that extra amount of naturally occurring Omega 3, I find it helps the joints perform better than the other types of Kibble.
 Click picture to go to their site

 Once these extra fat cells have been created, they stay with the dog for life and the dog is then going to be prone to obesity.